betaflight/betaflight.com/docs/wiki/guides/archive/ESC-pass-through-3-1.md

 For now you have to enable passthrough in the cli and than flash through flash loader app.
 Later it might be done from the app directly.

-KISSESC_flashloader also attached to [First Post of Dshot Thread](https://www.rcgroups.com/forums/showthread.php?2756129-Dshot-testing-a-new-digital-parallel-ESC-throttle-signal) in the "Files" section.
+KISSESC_flashloader also attached to [First Post of DShot Thread](https://www.rcgroups.com/forums/showthread.php?2756129-DShot-testing-a-new-digital-parallel-ESC-throttle-signal) in the "Files" section.

 [Flydiuno Down Loads](http://kiss.flyduino.net/downloads/)